- 1 Benefits of Strong Powerful Legs

 Unless you have got a medical restriction, there’s completely no excuse to skip the massive lifts that primarily involve the muscles of the lower body.

 And I’m not talking regarding lying leg curls here.
-I’m talking regarding squats and deadlifts and also the different versions of each.
+I’m talking regarding squats and dead-lifts and also the different versions of each.
+But indoor rowing machine is a great option for getting strong powerful legs.

 Benefits of Strong Powerful Legs